frappe/erpnext_documentation/user/manual/en/CRM/lead.md

 <!-- add-breadcrumbs -->
 # Lead

+A lead is a potential customer you are going to contact.

 To get the customer through the door, you may be doing all or any of the
 following: